Learn how to make a mini pumpkin wreath using supplies from Dollar Tree! You’ll love this very easy fall decor craft on a budget.

 Anyone that knows me knows I go wild for miniature versions of things.

-The wreaths I put together were so stinkin’ simple that I decided I had to share!
+The DIY wreaths I put together were so stinkin’ simple that I decided I had to share!
 You can learn how to make a mini pumpkin wreath below.

 Mini Pumpkin Wreaths